ahmed3991/IPPM20_tutorial/README.md

 # IPPM20_tutorial

-Simple tutorial on Machine Learning with Scikit-Learn.
+Simple tutorial on Machine Learning with Scikit-Learn and tensorflow High level Api -Keras-.
 The goal is to get basic understanding of various techniques.

+(Qr.png)

 ## Tools